rangv/MarchWorkshop/AzureMaps/README.md

  - Create a popup control to show details about a data point on a map when the user hovers over any data point.
  - Create a data source to store all data points.
  - Create a Bubble layer and define data-driven styles for the color and radius such that a color gradient is used based on the temperature information and the radius of each bubble is based on the humidity value. - A second layer will be defined with many of the same options, but will filter the data it shows based on the timestamp.
 This will allow us to render a data point for a specific timestamp differently than all other data points on the map.
- - Mouse move and out events will be added to the main data layer and used to highlight/unhighlight the data on the map and display the popup.
+ - Mouse move and out events will be added to the main data layer and hover layers respectively and used to highlight/unhighlight the data on the map and display the popup.
 Copy the following code into the maps `ready` event hander.

 ```